Cetonia aurata (Linnaeus, 1761)

 Elytral apex at most very weakly sinuate before suture (Fig. a)

-Fig. a) Elytral apex in Protaetia metallica (left) and C. aurata (right).
+Fig. a) Elytral apex in Protaetia cuprea (left) and C. aurata (right).